LaunchCodeEducation/data-analysis/src/appendices/git/workflows.rst

 .. admonition:: Fun Fact

    Some development teams will *only* work in feature branches.
-On these teams, developers are NOT allowed to make changes directly to the ``master`` branch.
-They must work in feature branches and create pull requests into ``master`` to add those changes to the main code base.
+On these teams, developers are NOT allowed to make changes directly to the ``main`` branch.
+They must work in feature branches and create pull requests into ``main`` to add those changes to the main code base.

 In the workflow below, we use ``main`` to refer to the branch from which the feature branch is created (often ``master``) and ``feature`` to refer to the feature branch.
 Remember to use descriptive names for your branches.